 - Virtual reality applications in health and wellbeing

 You will join a vibrant PhD programme with excellent student satisfaction scores.
 There are opportunities to participate in seminars, workshops and conferences, including SHU's innovative interdisciplinary postgraduate research conferences on the topics of research METHOD and research IMPACT.
 We offer training in research methods via modules on the M. Res in Social Science and access to specialist media and film production facilities including recording studios, edit suites and VR studio and screening facilities at 'The Void' film lecture theatre.

 Graduate Teaching Assistantships

-GTA scholarships combine PhD study with professional development so you also gain practical experience in learning, teaching and assessment in Higher Education.
-You can work towards Associate Fellowship of the Higher Education Academy and as part of your training will be expected to support teaching related activities in either the Department of Media Arts & Communication or Department of Humanities, up to a maximum of 180 hours per academic year.
-For more information visit Sheffield Hallam University PhD scholarships
+GTA scholarships combine PhD study with professional development, to gain practical experience in learning, teaching and assessment in Higher Education.
+You will be able to work towards Associate Fellowship of the Higher Education Academy and as part of your training will be expected to support teaching related activities in either the Department of Media Arts & Communication or Department of Humanities, up to a maximum of 180 hours per academic year.
+For more information about GTA scholarships please visit Sheffield Hallam University PhD scholarships

 For more information visit: Tuition fees for EU, other EEA and Swiss nationals

 We strongly recommend that you contact a prospective supervisor to discuss your research ideas before applying.
 Potential supervisors can be identified through the department and research centre websites linked above or by contacting the Postgraduate Research Tutor for advice.
 You need to submit a research proposal with your application outlining the proposed research aims and background, relevant research literature, proposed approaches to data collection and analysis and ethical or practical considerations.

 Where English is not your first language you need to submit evidence of English language proficiency at a minimum of IELTS 7.0 (or equivalent).